Anorexia is both an eating disorder and a mental illness. It’s the third-highest chronic illness among adolescents.

 If your loved one is receptive to change, it’s worth discussing potential treatment.
 This, of course, will depend on the severity of their condition.

-As a loved one, it may be worthwhile to research some options before your discussion.
+As a loved one, it may be worthwhile to research some options and/or how to find the right provider before your discussion.
 This will ensure that you’re prepared to help them immediately.
 It’s not uncommon for people to change their minds, so you want to be ready to act as soon as you can.

 What Does Recovery Look Like?

 Recovery from anorexia isn’t a straightforward process.
 Even experts often disagree about the best ways to treat this condition.
 That said, here are some treatment considerations.

 Some people require inpatient hospitalization.
 This period is short-term and intended to provide acute stabilization.
 This is the highest level of care, and it may require vital monitoring, intravenous fluids, and tube feeding.

 Hospitalization may be required in the event of severe malnourishment or risk for developing refeeding syndrome.
 Some people stay in the hospital after a medical event, like a heart attack, fainting, or bleeding from vomiting.
 These medical conditions often mandate the need for ongoing supervision.